I. Scope

 VII.
 Copyright Infringement

-Because the University is the Internet Service Provider (ISP) for the Mason community, it is held to strict copyright compliance standards as defined in 17 U.S.C., the Higher Education Opportunity Act, and other mandates.
-The process described here, called “Stop It,” will be used to communicate with Mason students or employees alleged to have violated copyright law.
-This process will be employed when Mason’s Computing Resources have been used to download or upload media illegally using peer-to-peer file sharing software or other methods.
+Because the University is the Internet Service Provider (ISP) for the George Mason community, it is held to strict copyright compliance standards as defined in 17 U.S.C., the Higher Education Opportunity Act, and other mandates.
+The process described here, called “Stop It,” will be used to communicate with George Mason students or employees alleged to have violated copyright law.
+This process will be employed when George Mason’s Computing Resources have been used to download or upload media illegally using peer-to-peer file sharing software or other methods.

 The University does not actively search for instances of copyright infringement or monitor a specific individual’s network activity.
-However, notices of copyright violations affiliated with an individual’s account are cumulative throughout his/her time at Mason.
+However, notices of copyright violations affiliated with an individual’s account are cumulative throughout his/her time at George Mason.

 Stop It #1 Notice

-1. The User is made aware that illegal infringing activity may have taken place via his/her Mason account.
+1. The User is made aware that illegal infringing activity may have taken place via his/her George Mason account.

 2. The User is required to remove the stated infringing material and any peer-to-peer file sharing software used for this purpose from his/her computer.